ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

 ![kKg Keyboard Layout Version.1](https://github.com/ye-kyaw-thu/kKg-Myanmar-Keyboard/blob/master/ver1/kKg-Keyboard-Layout-Ver1.png)

 Typing orders are same with other Myanmar Unicode Keyboard layouts such as Myanmar3 keyboard layout.
-First you have to type Myanmar consonant and follow by other vowels.
+First, you have to type Myanmar consonant and follow by other vowels.
 For example:

 "က" + " ေ " for "ကေ"